Patients Rights & Responsibilities

 - Follow treatment recommendations and ask questions about anything you do not understand.

-- Keep scheduled appointments and give at least 48 hours advance notice if unable to keep your scheduled appointment.
+- Keep scheduled appointments and give at least 24 hours advance notice if unable to keep your scheduled appointment.
+Two (2) consecutive cancellations, failure to give 24 hour cancellation notice, or failure to keep appointments, may lead to dismissal as a clinic patient.

 - Be prompt for your appointments.
 It is important that students have adequate time to deliver complete care.